EN

 9 STEPS TO A BREASTFEEDING FRIENDLY CLINIC

 Produced by the California Department of Public Health, in partnership with California Breastfeeding Coalition and CWA, this document outlines steps, guidelines, and desired outcomes defining community health centers that fully support breastfeeding mothers and infants.
+If you are interested in learning more about how your clinic can beco

 RESOURCES FOR YOUR PATIENTS